vanadium-archive/todos/README.md

 Syncbase, add `d=syncbase` to the url query params, or simply click the storage engine indicator in the top right corner to toggle it.

-When using Syncbase, by default the app attempts to contact the Syncbase service using the Vanadium object name `/localhost:8200`.
-To specify a different name, add `n=<name>` to the url query params.
+When using Syncbase, by default the app attempts to contact the Vanadium object name `/localhost:($PORT+1)/syncbase`, where `/localhost:($PORT+1)` is the local mount table name and `syncbase` is the relative name of the Syncbase service.
+To specify a different mount table name, add `mt=<name>` to the url query params, e.g. `mt=/localhost:5001`.
+To specify a different Syncbase service name, add `sb=<name>`, e.g. `sb=/localhost:4002`.

-Beware that `start_syncbased.sh` starts Syncbase with completely open ACLs.
-This is safe if Syncbase is only accessible locally (the default), but more dangerous if this Syncbase instance is configured to be accessible via a global mount table.
+Beware that `start_services.sh` starts Syncbase with completely open ACLs.
+This is safe if Syncbase is only accessible on the local network (the default), but more dangerous if this Syncbase instance is configured to be accessible via a global mount table.

 ## Design and implementation

 Todos is implemented as a single-page JavaScript web application that communicates with a local Syncbase daemon through the [Vanadium Chrome extension][crx].
-The app UI is built using HTML and CSS, using React as a model-view framework.
-The high-level requirements for this app are [described here][requirements].
+The app UI is built with HTML and CSS, using React as a model-view framework.

-The Syncbase data layout and conflict resolution scheme for this app are [described here][design], and the v0 sync setup is [described here][demo-sync-setup].
+The data layout and conflict resolution policies for this app are [detailed here][design], and the v0 sync setup is [described here][demo-sync-setup].
+The basic data layout is as follows, where `todos`, `db`, and `tb` are the Syncbase app, database, and table names respectively.

+    todos/db/tb/<listId>                               --> List
+    todos/db/tb/<listId>/todos/<todoId>                --> Todo
+    todos/db/tb/<listId>/todos/<todoId>/tags/<tagName> --> nil

 For now, when an item is deleted, any sub-items that were added concurrently (on some other device) are orphaned.
 Eventually, we'll GC orphaned records; for now, we don't bother.
 This orphaning-based approach enables us to use simple last-one-wins conflict resolution for all records stored in Syncbase.

 At startup, the web app checks whether its backing store (e.g. Syncbase) is empty; if so, it writes some todo lists to the store (see